 - Periodic complaint analysis, for example by landlord type or location

-- Notifications of systemic investigations into landlords along with the outcome of these investigations
+- Notification of any systemic investigation along with the outcome of the investigation

-- Referrals to the Regulator of Social Housing relating to systemic investigations, breach of consumer standards, non-compliance with the Ombudsman’s orders and severe maladministration findings
+- Referrals to the Regulator of Social Housing relating to systemic investigations, cases that raise a potential breach of a regulatory standard, non-compliance with the Ombudsman’s orders and all findings of severe maladministration.

 When we will publish

 We will publish a final decision no less than three months after the final decision has been made.
 This ensures that those involved in the case have time to challenge the decision at review or through other legal action.
 A final decision will include:

 - The Ombudsman’s determination where there has been no challenge at review within the review time period